-Minimum Noncombustible Material Clearances

-If Not Using Mantel
+Minimum Noncombustible Material Clearances If Not Using Mantel

 Note: If using a mantel proceed to If Using Mantel.
-If not using a mantel, follow these instructions.
+If not using a mantel, follow the information on this page.

 You must have noncombustible material(s) above the fireplace opening.
-Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" Model Only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (for all models).
 See Figure 5 for minimum clearances.

-Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
-Between 8" and 12" 24" or 30" Models: Install fireplace hood accessory (GA6050, GA6052 or GA6053 see Accessories, page 26).
-18" Model: Noncom- bustible material OK.
+Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material okay.
+Between 8" and 12" Install fireplace hood accessory (GA6050 or GA6053 see Accessories , page 34).
 Less than 8" Noncombustible material must be extended to at least 8".
 See Between 8" and 12", above.
 If you cannot extend material, you must operate heater with flue damper open.

-Figure 5 - Heat Resistant Material (Slate, Marble, Tile, etc.) Above Fireplace If Using Mantel
+Figure 5 - Heat Resistant Material (Slate, Marble, Tile, etc.) Above Fireplace

+If Using Mantel

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" Model Only).
+Noncombustible material must extend at least 8 inches up (for all models).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" Models Only).
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figure 5 and Figures 6 and 7, page 11. for minimum clearances.
+See Figure 5, and Figures 6 and 7 (page 11) for minimum clearances.

 IMPORTANT: If you cannot meet these minimum clearances, you must operate heater with chimney flue damper open.
-Go to Installing Damper Clamp Accessory for Vented Operation, page 12.
+Go to Installing Damper Clamp Accessory for Vented Operation, page 11.